paysera/swift-style-guide/README.markdown

 }
 ```

 * Statements with multiple conditions should wrap each condition to a new line.
-If few conditions fit before reaching page guide (see #todo insert link), you can fit them on the same line, however, when deciding such things keep readability as the main priority.
+If few conditions fit before reaching page guide (see: [Line wrapping](#line-wrapping)), you can fit them on the same line, however, when deciding such things keep readability as the main priority.

 **Preferred**:
 ```swift